pshakespeare/local-transcriber/docs/MAKEFILE_GUIDE.md

 ## 🎯 Overview

 The Makefile provides a comprehensive set of commands to manage the Local Video Transcriber project.
-It simplifies common tasks like building, testing, transcribing, and deploying the application.
+It simplifies common tasks like building, testing, transcribing, and deploying the application with a Docker-first approach.

 ## 🚀 Quick Start